-The Octavia doesn’t encourage you to chuck it around corners like a Ford Focus might, but it handles safely with very little body roll and plenty of grip.
+The Skoda Octavia Estate doesn’t encourage you to chuck it around corners like a Ford Focus might, but it handles safely with very little body roll and plenty of grip.
 The only blot on its copybook is slightly jiggly suspension that makes you feel a bit uncomfortable at slow speeds.

 Things settle down when you hit the motorway, though – at these sorts of speeds it’s very comfortable and also quiet, if not quite as relaxing a car to travel in as the VW Golf, which suffers from a little less wind noise and also has less jiggly suspension.

 The Volkswagen also slightly trumps the Skoda for safety because it comes with automatic emergency braking – to prevent or lessen low-speed collisions – as standard.
-In the Skoda, they’re a £315 extra on most trims and not even an option on S models.
+In the Skoda Octavia Estate, they’re a £315 extra on most trims and not even an option on S models.
 An omission like this would hurt the Octavia if it was subjected to a tough 2017 NCAP safety test, although it did score the full five stars when it was evaluated in 2013.